User interface design fundamentals

 Disabled components

-Apps that integrate with other services will likely need some form of authentication to get set up.
-Ideally, this should be accomplished when your app is initially set up, however if your app requires individual agents to sign in, consider the following:
+Apps integrating with other services will likely need some form of authentication during setup.
+Ideally, this should occur when your app is first set up.
+However, if your app requires individual agents to log in, consider the following:

 -

-Keep settings that affects all users in the Settings page, rather than in the app itself.
+Place settings that affect all users on the Settings page, not within the app itself.

 -

-Keep unauthenticated experiences simple to avoid distraction.
-Use minimal copy to convey your message, and secondary and tertiary button styles for any call to actions.
+Simplify the unauthenticated user experience to minimize distraction.
+Use concise text to relay your message, and secondary and tertiary button styles for any calls to action.

-Providing a great experience means helping users when they run in to trouble.
-Here are a couple of guidelines that can help you communicate issues effectively to help users recover swiftly:
+Providing a great experience means helping users when they encounter issues.
+Here are some guidelines to help you effectively communicate problems and to help users recovery quickly:

 -

-Use simple language to explain what has caused the error, and how the user can resolve it.
+Use straightforward language to clarify what triggered the error and how the user can resolve it.

 -

-Use a Garden Alert Notification and display it in context of where the issue is located.
+Use a Garden Alert Notification and place it in the context of where the issue occurred.

 -

-Provide a ‘Retry’ action when your app doesn’t behave as expected, for instance if it doesn’t load correctly, or it runs in to an error when performing an action.
+Provide a "Retry" action when your app doesn’t function as expected.
+For example, if it doesn’t load correctly, or it runs in to an error when performing an action.

 -